rayhendricks/rayhendricks.github.io/_posts/2021-04-16-Paper-reading-challenge.md

 There is a good bit of biology and CS that I don’t understand yet, that I want to understand.
-So I’ve decided to read and *gain an understanding* of at least one scientific paper per day for the next few months.

 I'll post a summary of the paper and a link for the paper on this blog.
 The first paper I will be discussing will be the [How to Read a Paper](https://web.stanford.edu/class/ee384m/Handouts/HowtoReadPaper.pdf)  paper, by S. Keshav.